Joseph Hall (bishop): Retirement

 On his release, Hall proceeded to his new diocese at Norwich, the revenues of which he seems for a time to have received, but in 1643, when the property of the "malignants" was sequestrated, Hall was mentioned by name.
 He was deprived of his See by Parliament on 9 October 1646, as episcopacy was abolished for the duration of the Commonwealth and the Protectorate.
 Mrs Hall had difficulty in securing a fifth of the maintenance (£400) assigned to the bishop by the parliament; they were eventually ejected from the palace, and the cathedral was dismantled.
 Hall describes its desecration in Hard Measure:

 Hall described the triumphal procession of the Puritan iconoclasts as they carried vestments, service books and singing books to be burned in the nearby market place, while soldiers lounged in the despoiled cathedral drinking and smoking their pipes.

 Hall retired to the hamlet of Heigham, now a suburb of Norwich, where he spent his last thirteen years preaching and writing until "he was first forbidden by man, and at last disabled by God".
+In 1655 Gibson Lucas, the former presbyterian Commissioner and Justice of the Peace in Suffolk, regretted his previous rejection of episcopal polity.
+He was one of 63 priests Hall ordained in contravention of the 9 October 1646 Ordinance for the abolishing of Archbishops and Bishops.
+However Hall regarded Lucas as a "notable precedent for the rest of our learned, & religious Gentry to follow".

 He bore his many troubles and the additional burden of much bodily suffering with sweetness and patience, dying on 8 September 1656.
 In his old age, Hall was attended upon by the doctor Thomas Browne, who wrote of him:

+Hall was buried at St Bartholomew, Heigham, but the church was bombed in 1942, and in 1975 his remains were moved to the cathedral cloisters.
+The location of the re-burial was then 'forgotten' only to be re-discovered in 2012 by David Berwick using photographs of the ceremony taken for the Eastern Daily Press.